Kinciorska/pokedex/README.md

 This Pokémon Team Builder App is open-source and distributed under the MIT License.

 ##### Acknowledgements
-Special thanks to PokeAPI for providing the Pokémon data used in this app.
+Special thanks to PokéAPI for providing the Pokémon data used in this app.